-Under the philosophies of the Graduate School of Medicine “to lead the world with cutting-edge research in medical science” and “to equip the next generation of medical researchers and medical professionals with a strong sense of ethics and a well-rounded character to contribute to the health and welfare of humanity”, the Graduate School of Medicine sets its educational goal to nurture individuals who possess high ethical standards and highly specialized knowledge regarding medicine, life science and social medicine (public health) as well as research and teaching or practical capabilities.
+Under the philosophies of the Graduate School of Medicine “to lead the world with cutting-edge research in medical science” and “to equip the next generation of medical researchers and medical professionals with a strong sense of ethics and a well-rounded character to contribute to the health and welfare of humanity”, the Graduate School of Medicine sets its educational objective to help students develop advanced levels of knowledge and research skills in the fields of medical and life sciences and gain profound insights that will help them meet the needs of society.

 The Doctoral (PhD) Program provides one major (medicine), three courses.
 It places importance on the education beyond the boundaries of academic disciplines as well as setting the curriculum so that high degree of specialty would be secured at any course.
 Specifically, we offer “Basic Medicine Course” to train medical researches and physician scientists, “Social Medicine Course” to nurture human resources who will work actively in the field of social medicine and public health, and “Clinical Medicine Course” to nurture human resources who will execute high-level of clinical research.

-We have introduced MD-PhD Program to foster young researchers and educators in basic medicine, which number is especially concerned to be decreasing.
+In 2009, we introduced MD-PhD Program to foster young basic medical researchers and educators with medical licenses, which number is concerned to be decreasing.
 The program allows 6th-year students at the School of Medicine to take required subjects of the Doctoral Program of the Graduate School of Medicine while learning under the curriculum for 6th-year students in the School of Medicine.
-With this program, students could complete the graduate school's program in just three years, if they meet the requirements for completion.
-In addition, the Clinic and Research Combination (CLARC) Program was launched in 2013, which allows students in the 2nd year of Clinical Training to enroll in the Graduate School and pursue the study of doctoral degree while still undergoing clinical training.
+With this program, students can complete the graduate school's program in just three years, if they meet the requirements for completion.
+In addition, the Clinic and Research Combination (CLARC) Program was launched in 2013, which allows students in the 2nd year of Clinical Training to enroll in the Graduate School of Medicine and pursue the study of evening doctoral classes while still undergoing clinical training.
 Through this program, early admission to the Graduate School of Medicine has become possible by taking a combination of Clinical Training and Doctoral Program for a certain period of time.
 Obviously, it functions as an attractive system for clinicians who aim to become physician scientists.

-The Master’s Program was inaugurated in 2002, ahead of many other universities.
-This program aims to promote to unite the knowledges of different fields and train researchers and highly specialized professionals with creativity and comprehensive viewpoints thorough providing students who have studied academic field other than medical science with the education on the latest medical science and social medicine.
+The Master’s Program (Medical Science) was inaugurated in 2002, ahead of many other medical universities in Japan.
+This program aims to promote to unite the knowledges of different fields and train researchers and highly specialized professionals with creativity and comprehensive viewpoints thorough providing students who have completed undergraduate studies other than medicine with the knowledge and information of the latest medical science and medical care.
 In 2017, the Public Health Course was newly established, where educational system to acquire Master of Public Health is introduced.
 In addition, with the aim to expeditiously send out human resources to the society, who can cope with regional problems including Hokkaido’s, such as the aging society and declining population, Public Health Course (One-Year Course) has been established.
-This course is intended for medical doctors, dentists, pharmacist and other professionals with a certain amount of practical experiences to complete the course in one year.
+This course is intended for medical doctors, dentists, pharmacist and other professionals with a certain amount of practical experience to complete the course in one year.